Gaza Strip famine: War crimes and genocide

 On 18 December 2023, Human Rights Watch accused Israel of "using starvation of civilians as a method of warfare in the occupied Gaza Strip".
 On 16 January 2024, UN experts accused Israel of "destroying Gaza's food system and using food as a weapon against the Palestinian people".
 The United Nations Special Rapporteur on the Right to Food, Michael Fakhri, stated Israel was using hunger as a weapon against Palestinians.
 On 23 January, Alex De Waal stated Israel was committing a war crime through enforced starvation, stating, "An entire population being reduced to this stage is really unprecedented.
 We haven't seen it in Ethiopia, in Sudan and Yemen – pretty much anywhere else in the world."

 On 13 February 2024, US Senator Chris Van Hollen stated, "Kids in Gaza are now dying from the deliberate withholding of food.
 That is a war crime.
 It is a textbook war crime.
 And that makes those who orchestrate it war criminals."
 A representative from the Palestinian non-profit organization Juhoud for Community and Rural Development stated, "The denial of access to food, water, and other necessities consists of a serious violation of international law".
 Josep Borrell, High Representative of the European Union for Foreign Affairs and Security Policy, said in an interview with El Pais that "We are already in the midst of a catastrophe.
 The United Nations has had to suspend humanitarian aid: Israel is using famine as a weapon of war and that is contrary to international law."
-On 3 March, Amnesty International head Agnes Callamard stated that week's death of ten children from malnutrition was unlawful and the result of an Israeli "engineered famine".
+On 3 March, Amnesty International head Agnes Callamard stated that the death of ten children from malnutrition that week was unlawful and the result of an Israeli "engineered famine".

 The Palestinian Ministry of Foreign Affairs accused Israel of violating international law by "using starvation as a weapon of war".
 Physicians for Human Rights–Israel stated "According to the International Criminal Court, starvation is considered a war crime.
 Israel must immediately... stop limiting life-saving humanitarian aid.
 This is a moral stain that will stay with us for generations."
 Belgian foreign minister Alexander De Croo stated Israel was engaging in "tactics of starvation".
 The global humanitarian director of Plan International stated, "Israeli restrictions on aid... must cease immediately.
 The starvation of the civilian population is illegal under international humanitarian law."
 Jeremy Laurence, the UN Human Rights Office spokesman, stated Israel's conduct may constitute "starvation as a method of war, which is a war crime".